K-Deep Simplex: Deep Manifold Learning via Local Dictionaries: Details of numerical experiments

-We have preprocessed the input data in three different ways.
-The first is to simply scale the data to be in the range $[0,1]$.
-The second is to standarize the data such it has mean $0$ and standard deviation $1$.
-The third way is to enforce that each data point has a unit norm.
-In reporting results for all methods, we have used these three preprocessings and reported the best result.
+We have conducted pre-processing on the input data using three distinct methods.
+The first method involves scaling the data to fit within the range of [0,1].
+The second method entails standardizing the data to have a mean of 0 and a standard deviation of 1.
+The third approach focuses on ensuring that each data point possesses a unit norm.
+When presenting the results for all the methods, we have employed these three pre-processing techniques and reported the best outcome.
+Here on, $P_1$, $P_2$ and $P_3$ respectively denote the scaling to $[0,1]$, standardizing and normalizing pre-processing of the data.